costoffreedom/costoffreedom-book/book/architectonics-of-power/time-to-wake-up.md

 information liberators.
-Google, for example, is considered a great patron for free culture, whereas in practice it cannibalizes the free culture that it monetizes, offsetting the costs of culture from those consuming it, and profiting from those creating it, and that's us.</p>
+Google, for example, is considered a great patron for free culture, whereas in practice it cannibalizes the free culture that it monetizes, offsetting the costs of culture from those consuming it, and profiting from those creating it, and that’s us.</p>

 <p>The technological principle that powers digital freedom of
 information, and that we celebrate through free culture and the